-Though medical marijuana remains illegal, patients with certain medical conditions can possess “low THC oil” if they have a Low THC Oil Registry Card from the Department of Public Health.
-Only CBD with mo more than 5 percent THC is legal.
+Patients with certain medical conditions can possess "low THC oil" if they have a Low THC Oil Registry Card from the Department of Public Health.
+Only CBD with no more than 5% THC is legal.

-The state’s Department of Health issued a statement hat no CBD products can be processed, distributed, or sold legally in Hawaii without a prescription.
+The state's Department of Health issued a statement that no CBD products can be processed, distributed, or sold legally in Hawaii without a prescription.

-Law here allows you to buy, sell, or possess CBD products.
+Laws in Indiana here allows you to buy, sell, and possess CBD products.